Inf1n1ty0/PositronWiki/Printers/Positron/Getting-Started.md

 - Soldering iron for heat set inserts
 - Grease for rails and some assemblies
 - High temp thermal grease
+- Thread lock for the motion system bolts (Not permenant)
 - Optional organizer for the dozens of bags for bolts
 # Assembly Guide